 11.1.
 Except as otherwise provided in this Agreement, the hours of regular duty required of employees should not be more than 242 hours in every 28-day pay period.
 Hours worked in excess of 212 shall be paid according to Section 11.5.

 11.2.
 The normal required work schedule shall be 48 hours of continuous regular duty, followed by 96 hours of continuous off-duty time, subject to recall, emergency duty as outlined in 11.4 and 11.5 below.
-The normal duty shift begins at 8:00 a.m. and ends at 8:00 a.m. after the second day of duty.
+The normal duty shift begins at 8:00 a.m. and ends at 8:00 a.m. the following day.
 This provision does not prevent the District from temporarily modifying work schedules where it is necessary to meet the demands of service to the public.

 11.3.
 The District and the Union agree that it may be necessary to temporarily modify an employee’s work station to meet staffing needs.
 The District agrees that when an employee arrives at their assigned station and then is requested to relocate, the District will make every attempt to provide round trip transportation for the employee.
 If round-trip transportation is not available the District agrees to then pay the employee’s mileage to his/her new duty station in accordance with the state mileage rate.